SALES LEADERSHIP SKILLS TRAINING

 This new generation of leaders is bright, capable, and full of ideas.
 They simply lack the mentoring, training, and development for which they yearn.
-The essence of leader enablement is to take managers and leaders, oozing with the outward talent and potential for leadership, and provide them with methods, tools, and technology to exploit their natural ability and keen intellect.
+The essence of leader enablement is to take managers and leaders, oozing with the outward talent and potential for leadership, and provide them with leadership methods, leadership tools, and technology for leaders to exploit their natural ability and keen intellect.

-Here are some of the more serious problems and contributing factors:
+Here are some of the more serious leadership problems and contributing factors:

 - Everything about management and leadership is changing as baby-boomers exit leadership roles in record numbers.